pyarasid/sididx-website/content/authors/admin/_index.md

 title: Siddharth Dixit
 ---

-I am an associate in research with the Duke University's [Center for Policy Impact in Global Health (CPIGH)](https://centerforpolicyimpact.org/).
-I work on economic analysis and impact of aid transition on health in low- and middle- income countries at CPIGH.
+I am a consultant with [The World Bank's](https://www.worldbank.org/en/home) Climate Economics and Policy team.
+I work on data and economic analysis at the bank.
 In my spare time i enjoy hiking.